stephvp1172/gen_ai_wf_f2023/README.md

 * There are no significant issues with repeatability and appraisers appear to be consistent with measurement.
 * There may be a difference in the way that appraisers interpret and measure truthfulness.
 * Truthfulness scores are consistent and stable with the number of complaints, meaning that the number of complaints does not affect how well each appraiser is able to evaluate their set of complaints.
-* All appraisers have medians within a similar range but  one appraiser's measurements are less consistent.
+* All appraisers have medians within a similar range but  one appraiser's measurements are less consistent, meaning there may be bias in the way that this appraiser measured truthfulness.

 ### Ethical and Risk Considerations